 KAL 858 was an international flight that began in Baghdad, Iraq, and whose ultimate destination was Seoul, South Korea.
 It also had two layovers for its very long flight: Abu Dhabi in the United Arab Emirates, and Bangkok, Thailand.

-Kim's goals for the bombing were fairly straightforward: he wanted to kill a South Korean diplomat on board, as well as destabilize South Korean politics ahead of the big Olympic event Seoul was planning for the following summer.
+Jong-il's alleged goals were fairly straightforward: he wanted to take out a South Korean diplomat on board, as well as destabilize South Korea ahead of the big Olympic event Seoul was planning for the following summer.
 He reasoned that such chaos would prompt North and South Korea to unify once again in an attempt to create political stability.

-They taught her how to kill using all manner of weapons, including her bare hands, as well as how to infiltrate other countries under various aliases.
-When she took on her first state mission, she was operating under the name Ok Hwa.
-Her gifts for learning foreign languages was also refined to a fine edge.
-At the age of 25, Kim Jong-il ordered her first mission: to bomb Korean Air Flight 858 for the glory of North Korea.
+They taught her how to end lives using all manner of weapons, including her bare hands, as well as how to infiltrate other countries under various aliases.
+When she took on her first state mission, she was operating under the alias Ok-hwa.
+Her gifts for learning foreign languages was also refined to an edge.
+At the age of 25, Jong-il ordered Hyon-hui's first mission: to obliterate Korean Air Flight 858 for the glory of North Korea.

 After KAL 858 detonated near Thailand, authorities scrambled to find out who was responsible.
 They quickly determined that Hyon-hui and her fellow agent, Kim Sung-il, were likely suspects as they had disembarked the plane at Abu Dhabi.
 The two had flown from Abu Dhabi to Bahrain, where they planned to then take another flight to Rome.